syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ![Different custom UI of ComboBoxItem using ItemTemplateSelector](Styling_images/winui-combobox-itemtemplateselector.png)

-## How to change DropDown MaxHeight?
+## How to change DropDown MaxHeight

-The maximum height of the drop down can be changed by using the `MaxDropDownHeight` property of ComboBox control.
+The maximum height of the drop-down can be changed by using the `MaxDropDownHeight` property of ComboBox control.
 The default value of `MaxDropDownHeight` property is **288**.

- N> If the `MaxDropDownHeight` is too small compared the populated items, scroll viewer will be automatically shown to navigate the hidden items.
+ N> If the `MaxDropDownHeight` is too small compared to the populated items, scroll viewer will be automatically shown to navigate the hidden items.

 {% tabs %}
 {% highlight xaml %}